-It is often wise to review the IEP with someone else before signing in agreement or disagreement with the plan.
-You do not have to sign at the meeting.
+It is often wise to review the IEP with someone else

 If your child is not eligible for Special Education:

 - You can disagree with the assessments and eligibility and ask for an Independent Educational Evaluation at public expense.
 This is getting a second opinion. - You can agree and watch over your child's development and learning carefully.
 Sometimes as a child goes through the school years with new learning demands, he or she might later meet eligibility requirements.